 The distributed communication is performed in {\em rounds}.
-At the beginning of each round, all nodes wake up simultaneously.
-Each node $u$ then sends an arbitrary message of $B=O(\log n)$ bits through each edge $(u, v)$, and the message will arrive at node $v$ at the end of the round.
+At the beginning of each round, all nodes wake up simultaneously, and then each node $u$ sends an arbitrary message of $B=O(\log n)$ bits through each edge $(u, v)$, and the message will arrive at node $v$ at the end of the round.
+For the algorithms presented in this paper, we consider the weaker \emph{broadcast \congest model}, where in every individual round the message sent by each node is the same for all neighbors.
 The {\em running time} of a distributed algorithm is the worst-case number of rounds needed to finish a task.
-It is typically analyzed based on $n$ (the number of nodes) and $\diam$ (the network diameter).
+It is typically analyzed based on $n$ (the number of nodes) and $\diam$ (the network diameter)~\cite{Peleg00_book}.

-\begin{definition}[Single-Source Shortest Paths (\sssp)] In the {\em single-source shortest paths problem (\/\sssp)}, we are given a weighted network $G$ and a {\em source} node $s$ (the ID of $s$ is known to every node).
-We want to find the distance between $s$ and every node $v$ in $G$, denoted by $\dist(s, v, G)$.
-In particular, we want every node $v$ to know the value of $\dist(s, v, G)$. \end{definition}
+\begin{definition}[Single-Source Shortest Paths (\sssp)] In the {\em single-source shortest paths problem (\/\sssp)}, we are given a weighted network $G$ and a {\em source} node $s$; i.e., each node knows (i) the IDs of its neighbors, (ii) the weight of its incident edges, and (iii) whether it is the source $ s $ or not.
+We want to find the distance between $s$ and every node $v$ in $G$, denoted by $\dist(s, v, G)$, i.e., we want every node $v$ to know the value of $\dist(s, v, G)$.
+In the {\em $ \alpha $-approximate \sssp problem} each node additionally knows the value $ \alpha \geq 1 $, and the goal is for every node $ v $ to know a distance estimate $ \hat{\dist} (s, v) $ such that $ \dist(s, v, G) \leq \hat{\dist} (s, v) \leq \alpha \cdot \dist(s, v, G) $. \end{definition}